Information for Surgical Patients

 - The risk of infection caused by viruses, parasites or bacteria that may be transmitted by transfusion is very small.
 However, the tests cannot take away the risk of infection entirely.

-The numbers in the table are from studies done in Canada from 2006 to 2009.
-The larger the number in the column on the right side (your chances), the lower the risk that a transfusion will cause the problem listed on the left side.
+The table below shows some of the risks of a blood transfusion.
+The larger the number in the column on the right side (your chances), the lower the risk that a transfusion will cause the problem listed on the left.

 For example, the risk of infection with HIV (1 in 10,000,000) is much lower than the risk of infection with Hepatitis B (1 in 2,000,000).